OpenAI’s DALL-E 2 Converts Text from Humans into Beautiful AI-Generated Art

 We asked DALL-E 2 to insert a dog on the mattress lying on the floor and in each of the two paintings.
 Here are the three results.

 You can see how natural each of the results looks.
-DALL-E 2 has presented almost perfect inpainted pictures, keeping everything from shadows to colors suitable.
+DALL-E 2's image generation has almost perfect inpainted pictures, keeping everything from shadows to colors suitable.

 However, some of the current testers of the system have reported that not all inpainted images are as flawless.
 Sometimes, DALL-E 2 doesn’t correctly consider lighting or binding attributes.

-Now that we've gotten to know the technology behind this AI system quite well, it's natural to wonder: what's in it for us as AI operators, investors, artists, and designers?
+Now that we've gotten to know the technology behind this AI system quite well, it's natural to wonder: what's in it for AI operators, investors, artists, and designers?

 What DALL-E 2 Means for the Future of Art and Design